California Defective Airbag Attorneys

 The brain controls every function of life.
 When it is damaged, even the most basic functions (such as breathing and keeping your heart beating) can be impaired, which is why any brain damage must be taken seriously.
 Even minor brain injuries, such as concussions, can be a symptom of more serious damage within the brain.

-Some brain damage is able to be corrected.
+Some brain damage may be corrected.
 Minor concussions sometimes resolve on their own after a few days of discomfort.
 More serious injuries can be treated with surgery, oxygen therapy, occupational therapy, and more aggressive interventions.
 But some brain damage cannot be reversed.

 In the case of a permanent brain injury, the victim might be left unable to walk or speak.
 They might require a lifetime of in-home care or even residence at an assisted living facility.
-Brain injury victims are entitled to compensation for all the future care they will require as the result of a defective airbag.
+A legal claim may pursue compensation for the cost of future care that results from a defective airbag.

 Spinal Cord Injuries

 Serious damage to the spinal cord can cause permanent paralysis.
-Here, too, it is important to see a doctor as soon as you notice any signs of trouble with your sensation or motor skills.
-The sooner you get treatment, the better your prognosis is likely to be.
+It is important to see a doctor as soon as you notice any signs of trouble with your sensation or motor skills.
+Prompt medical care can improve your chances of a better outcome.

-Airbags are designed to cushion the body from the forces of a collision.
-When they do not, the body is subjected to the full force of impact, which can cause serious trauma to many different parts of the body.
-With the brain and spinal cord, there are often symptoms of trouble, which makes it easier for a victim to identify their injuries.
+Airbags are designed to cushion the body during a collision.
+When they fail, the body absorbs the full force of impact, which can cause serious trauma to many different parts of the body.
+Unlike brain or spinal cord injuries that may present immediate symptoms, internal injuries are often harder to detect.

 Orthopedic Injuries

-Bones are made of strong material, so it takes a lot of force to break them, which is why broken bones are more likely to occur when a defective airbag does not protect you from the force of a car crash.
-Some “simple breaks” are able to heal on their own after a few weeks in a cast.
+Bones are made of a strong material, so it takes a lot of force to break them, which is why broken bones are more likely to occur when a defective airbag does not protect you from the force of a car crash.
+Some “simple breaks” may heal with rest and a cast.
 (Even the simplest cases cause the victim weeks of pain and discomfort in a cast.)

 More complicated cases can require surgery, even the permanent placement of pins and plates inside the body.
 Many complicated breaks require months of physical therapy in order to regain strength and mobility in the affected area of the body.
 Some broken bones can even lead to dangerous complications.

 If, for example, the broken shards of bone cut a nearby blood vessel, this can cause dangerous internal bleeding.
 Broken bones can also cut nerves and other vital body tissue.
-Do not let an insurance company tell you that you are not owed much for pain and suffering due to a broken bone.
+Even a simple fracture can cause pain and discomfort lasting weeks, months, or longer, while more severe breaks often lead to greater complications.
+Injuries from a defective airbag can have lasting effects, and accident victims may seek liability for the harm they suffer.

 Soft Tissue Injuries